helm/charts/incubator/airflow/README.md

 `stibbons31/docker-airflow-dev:2.0dev`.
 It is rebase regularly on top of the `puckel/docker-airflow` image.

-Please also note than Airflow UI and Flower do not behave the same:
+Please also note that the Airflow UI and Flower do not behave the same:

-- Airflow Web UI behave transparently, to configure it one just need to specify the `ingress.web.path` value.
+- Airflow Web UI behaves transparently, to configure it one just needs to specify the `ingress.web.path` value.
-- Flower cannot handle this scheme directly and requires to use an URL rewrite mechanism in front of it.
+- Flower cannot handle this scheme directly and requires a URL rewrite mechanism in front of it.
 In short, it is able to generate the right URLs in the returned HTML file but cannot respond to these URL.
 It is commonly found in software that wasn't intended to work under something else than a root URL or localhost port.
-To use it, see the `value.yaml` in detail on how to configure your ingress controller to rewrite the URL (or "strip" the prefix path).
+To use it, see the `values.yaml` for how to configure your ingress controller to rewrite the URL (or "strip" the prefix path).

   Note: unreleased Flower (as of June 2018) does not need the prefix strip feature anymore.
 It is